- Determine Your Student's Profiles

 There are three levels of students in photography:

-- The beginner level, students looking for a photo intro course to learn the basics of photography (landscape photo, white balance, black and white photo, contrast...),
+- At the beginner level, students, looking for a photo intro course to learn the basics of photography (landscape photo, white balance, black and white photo, contrast...),

-- The intermediate level, students who seek to deepen their basic knowledge in photography (framing, exposure time, automatic mode and manual mode, depth of field, shutter speed...),
+- At the intermediate level, students who seek to deepen their basic knowledge in photography (framing, exposure time, automatic mode and manual mode, depth of field, shutter speed...),

 Here, everything is a question of logic: